matthewlawrenceklein/runoff/README.md

 runoff is a basic template for generating personal photostream sites.
 Kind of like instagram, without all the stuff. runoff is built with [Svelte](https://github.com/sveltejs/svelte), [chotaCSS](https://github.com/jenil/chota), and Google [cloud firestore](https://firebase.google.com/docs/firestore) + [storage](https://firebase.google.com/docs/storage). runoff is
 - lightweight
+- unobtrusive (runoff stores zero cookies, registers zero users, and tracks zero usage)
 - private by default
 - unopinioned (ok, maybe just a little)
 - mobile friendly

 At present, runoff requires a google developer account.
-See the development roadmap below for planned changes to the requirement.
+See the development roadmap below for proposed changes to the requirement.

 ## get started
 Getting started with runoff consists of three steps